 Yorkshire Dales National Park

 Nowhere in northern England says 'medieval' quite like York, a city of extraordinary cultural and historical wealth that has lost little of its pre-industrial lustre.
-A magnificent circuit of 13th-century walls enclose a medieval spider's web of narrow streets.
+A magnificent circuit of 13th-century walls encloses a medieval spider's web of narrow streets.
 At its heart lies the immense, awe-inspiring York Minster, one of the most beautiful Gothic cathedrals in the world.